Wickhams Cay II

 Charts + pilot books

-All the charts and pilot books you will need for the sailing area are issued at your chart briefing.
+All the charts and pilot books you will need for the sailing area are on board the yacht.

 Moorings fees + taxes